codecraftingtools/tydl/doc/data_reference.rst

   arguments that are to be interpreted as Field attributes.
 The order in which the fields are listed determines the order they are stored in memory unless a location is explicitly specified.
-This list attribute is considered *extensible* by derived classes.
+This list attribute is considered *appendable* by extensions of this entity.

 .. comment